bhautik008/spring-r2dbc-iclient/README.md

 The primary goal of Spring R2DBC iClient is to provide similar experience as Apache MyBatis in Reactive environment.
 There are some tweaks required to comply with Spring Data R2DBC.

+Spring R2DBC iClient is totally annotation driven.
+Currently it does not support XML mapping like Apache MyBatis does.

 ## How to start with

 To start using Spring R2DBC iClient, provide following properties in application.properties or application.yml file or initialize custome **ConnectionFactory** bean.